Owl Medicine

 Admitted to the Bar of the Supreme Court of Pennsylvania, 1983

 As an attorney, I have worked as a general practitioner since 1983, and additionally, as a Director of Development and Staff Attorney for two non-profit organizations promoting women’s rights.
-While I maintain active status as an attorney in Pennsylvania, I limit my practice to a very select number of clients and issues, focusing most of my time, energy, and attention to my writing and my shamanic work.
+While I maintain active status as an attorney in Pennsylvania, I limit my practice to a very select number of clients and issues, focusing most of my time, energy, and attention to my writing and shamanic work.

 Non-traditional Education and Training